LethalWarrior/leetcode-solutions/README.md

 ## Note

-> Please keep in mind that my solutions is not the optimized one.
-You may find the ones that are optimized in term of _time complexity_ and _space complexity_ while also applied _clean code principles_.
-However, feel free to give suggestions to me :).
-I may update the solutions here with the better ones later on.
+> Please keep in mind that my solutions are not the optimized one.
+You may find the ones that are optimized in term of _time complexity_ and _space complexity_ while also applied _clean code principles_ somewhere out there.
+However, feel free to give suggestions to me as I may update the solutions here with the better ones later on :).